hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Most of the organization settings are documented near the specific workflows they enable.
 What follows is a brief summary with links to more relevant sections of the documentation.

-### Profile / Delete
+### General

-The profile page shows the organization's name and contact email, but does not allow you to change them.
+The general settings page is shown to all users in an organization, and displays the organization's name and contact email.

-The profile page is also where you can **delete your organization.**
+Organization owners can use this page to update the organization's contact email or delete the organization.

+### Plan & Billing

+The plan and billing page allows organization owners to upgrade to one of Terraform Cloud's paid plans, downgrade to a free plan, or begin a free trial of paid features.
+It also displays any invoices for previous plan payments.

 ### Teams

-The teams page allows organization owners to manage the organization's teams, including creating and deleting teams, managing membership, and generating team API tokens.
+-> **Note:** Team management and access controls are a paid feature, available as part of the **Team** upgrade package.
+[Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

+The teams page is shown to all users in an organization.

+Organization owners can use this page to create and delete teams, manage team membership, and manage team API tokens.
+Note that users can only be added to teams after they have received and accepted an invitation to the organization.

-Users who aren't organization owners can view the list of teams they belong to and the membership of those teams.
-They can't edit teams or view any teams they don't belong to.
+Non-owners can view the list of teams they belong to, view the membership of those teams, and manage team API tokens for those teams.
+They can't edit team memberships or view any teams they don't belong to.

 See [Teams][] for more information.

-### VCS Provider
+### VCS Providers

-The VCS provider page is used for setting up VCS access for Terraform Cloud.
+The VCS providers page is used for setting up VCS access for Terraform Cloud.
 See [Connecting VCS Providers](../vcs/index.html) for more information.

 ### API Tokens